Category Archives: dams

 Double walled cofferdams

-Double-walled cofferdams are preferred when the construction area is large, the water depth is higher than 6 metres, and single-walled cofferdams appear to be uneconomical.
+Double-walled cofferdams are preferred when the construction area is large.
+They are also preferred when the water depth is higher than 6 metres.
+Single-walled cofferdams appear to be uneconomical in these conditions.
 Double-walled cofferdams Consist of two straight, parallel vertical walls of sheet piling coupled together, with the space between them filled with soil.
 If the height is greater than 3 mtr, double wall sheet piles must be strutted as illustrated in the figure.

 Double walled cofferdams